garybgenett/gary-os/README.md

   | [Virtual] | Run virtualized on any platform, for [Building] or testing

 All standard Linux kernel parameters are valid.
-In addition, GaryOS has added 'shmem_size', which specifies the initial amount of memory reserved for the filesystem if something other than the default is desired at boot time.
+In addition, GaryOS has added `shmem_size`, which specifies the initial amount of memory reserved for the filesystem if something other than the default is desired at boot time.
 Full details on this parameter are in [Loader].